RIKEN-RCCS/lens3/v1/doc/user-guide.md

 The current UI is created with [vuejs](https://vuejs.org/)+[vuetify](https://vuetifyjs.com/en/).
 It is not good for your taste, try a simple UI.
-The simple UI reveals interactions of Web API.
+The simple UI reveals interactions of Web-API.
 If you are currently accessing the UI by a URL ending with ".../ui/index.html", the simple UI is at ".../ui2/index.html".